 17Percent was set up by playwright Sam Hall in 2009.
 While taking writing courses, including an MA in Creative Writing, she noticed a significant imbalance in the number of women to men.
 In a class of 20, for example, there would be only about 4 men.
-But the majority of the plays studied on these courses were written by men; the majority of plays performed at UK theatres are written by men.
-So Sam began to ask herself ‘why weren’t all those women who set out studying playwriting going on to have work performed and published?’
-The answer is incredibly complex and spans borders.
+But the majority of the plays studied on these courses were written by men; and the majority of plays performed at UK theatres were written by men.
+So why weren’t all those women who set out studying playwriting going on to have work performed and published?

-“Men have been accepted as creators of art for much longer,” she says, “so that any woman who now succeeds within this structure is credited with being a ‘woman in a man’s world’.
-There is also a much bigger body of work by men to choose from, as historically most writers have been male.
-Other reasons may be that writing doesn’t pay very well, and unless you have a rich benefactor (or supportive partner) you can’t afford to develop your writing.”
-A number of other factors may also contribute, such as women taking time off for family or simply not being commissioned as often.
-They might not also be getting commissioned since their work might be viewed as desirable primarily for a “women’s” audience.
-Perhaps women don’t send their work out ‘on spec’ as easily, only about 1 in 5 scripts received at The National Theatre is by a woman.
+- A number of other factors may also contribute, such as women taking time off for family, which means starting a career later, or simply not being commissioned as often.
+Women might not be getting commissioned as often as men, since their work might be viewed as desirable primarily for a “women’s” audience.
+Perhaps women don’t send their work out ‘on spec’ as easily – anecdotally we’ve been told only about 1 in 5 scripts received at The National Theatre is by a woman.

-Despite such statistics, Sam is ultimately undeterred.
-“Institutions can be modified,” she says.
-“Just because we are looking at a long history of male dominance in art doesn’t mean we should just accept the status quo.
+Perhaps this all looks bleak; but just because we are looking at a long history of male dominance in art doesn’t mean we should just accept the status quo.
 We should do everything we can to try and even up the score.
-Equality is what 17Percent is about.”
+Equality is what 17Percent is about.

-And why 17%?
-It’s a significant figure; it was quoted at Sphinx theatre’s 2009 ‘Vamps, Vixens and feminists’ conference as the percentage of UK women playwrights being produced and it’s also the pay gap between men and women.
+Why 17%?
+It’s a significant figure; it was quoted at Sphinx theatre’s 2009 ‘Vamps, Vixens and feminists’ conference as the percentage of UK women playwrights being produced.
 When only 17% of UK produced plays are written by women, when women make up 52% of the UK’s population, and 65% of the theatre audience, something is badly skewed.
-(Figures from 2010)
+(Figures from 2010 which have remained steady.)